-- ✓ Access to the dedicated room for calculation is controlled by the IC cards. - ✓ Critical information is kept in a locked location or on an electronic drive with controlled access. - QBS executives and employees, as well as members of the TORF Oversight Committee and the Planning and Administration Committee, have submitted to QBS a written pledge not to divulge to any third party any confidential information obtained in connection with QBS's business and not to use such information to benefit themselves or any third party. - QBS has established a whistle-blowing system for the early detection of fraudulent operations and misconduct related to TORF.
+Critical information is kept in a locked location or on an electronic drive with controlled access.

+- QBS executives and employees, as well as members of the TORF Oversight Committee and the Planning and Administration Committee, have submitted to QBS a written pledge not to divulge in any third party confidential information obtained in connection with QBS's business and not to use such information to benefit themselves or any third party. - QBS has established a whistle-blowing system for the early detection of fraudulent operations and misconduct related to TORF.